watakandai/specless/README.md

 Locally, run `make html` inside the `docs` directory.

-Once you are ready, make a pull request and the documentations are build automatically with GitHub Actions.
+Once you are ready, make a pull request and the documentations are built automatically with GitHub Actions.
 See `.github/generate-documentation.yml`.

 ## License